 If you do not have access to RESS, you can obtain a User ID by filling in this form and submitting it by email to registrar@oeb.ca for processing.
-You can find this information on the OEB Filing systems web page.
+This information can be found on the OEB Filing systems web page.